hafsu-specs/ChalkBoard/ChalkBoard/README.md

 Profile settings can also be changed, such as password and username (Image 2).
 Students may add or drop a course, and Instructors can add or delete courses, add instructors to their courses, or remove themselves from a course (Image 7). --Hafsah Kamal

+This is suppose to be a paraghaph, just to practice --Rupakshi Aggarwal